 BNP: There are some really despicable things that happen during this show.
 How important is it that we show these elements, as well as the more glamorous side Chinese representation?

 Olivia: Showing things that people find despicable is very important.
 A good drama can’t exist without it.
 These are very much life and death stakes.
 Chinese lives are considered cheap.
 If you take one, you’re very likely to get away with it.
 It’s important to convey that reality.
 It gives some kind of acknowledgment to the countless, voiceless Chinese immigrants that we’re never going to know.
 We’re seeing the same things now, with other ethnicities.
 Maybe if you watch the show, and yes, it’s about Chinese exclusion, but maybe it will make people think about things happening right now that are echoing things on the show.

 BNP: You come to slay each and every episode.
 Did you enjoy the wardrobe that you were in and out of while shooting?
 Or was it more of a painstaking process?

 Olivia: It was interesting because as the show goes on, there’s almost an experimental feel with Ay Toy because as we’re trying to find her look.
-It’s so much fun paying with your look as a woman.
-Every single scene she’s in a different outfit and my makeup would change.
-We are going for a high fashion couture look.
+It’s so much fun playing with your look as a woman.
+Her hair and makeup changes in every single scene.
 It was a lot of fun for me to see all the things the hair and makeup designer would do to keep my look different every time.
 But having gigantic trains, having very high heels to walk in, having a corset…I think any woman out there can tell you how impractical these things are.

 BNP: Why is Warrior the one new show that people should be watching this Spring?